Benevos/nextjs-error/README.md

 ### To reproduce.

 1. Create a project in latest version.
-2. Remove copy the next code in Home.
+2. Copy the next code in Home.
 ```javascript
 import ServerComponent from './ServerComponent';